camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

 Typically, the assignee and candidate groups are defined as static values (e.g. `some_username` and `sales, operations`), but they can also be defined as [expressions](/components/concepts/expressions.md) (e.g. `= book.author` and `= remove(reviewers, book.author)`).
-The expressiosn are evaluated on activating the user task and must result in a `string` for the assignee and a `list of strings` for the candidate groups.
+The expressions are evaluated on activating the user task and must result in a `string` for the assignee and a `list of strings` for the candidate groups.

 ## Variable mappings